 Reward When Awarded Awarded For Class Dojo Points All day, every day!
 For showing fantastic behaviour, using their MAP Manners, answering questions that 'prove learning' and excellent attitudes towards learning.
 Children are given Dojo Points by an adult selecting their name on the Class Dojo screen (which is displayed on the Interactive Whiteboard) or alternatively, they can select their own names.
 Every Friday the top scoring Boy and Girl will receive a Headteacher's Prize from the Prize box and their photos will be displayed in the classroom.

 Dojo postcards will be sent home on a Tuesday when a child has been rewarded for 50, 100, 250, 500, 750, 1000 and 1500 Dojo Points.
 This will be reset with the start of each full term.
 When a child receives their postcard their name can be moved by the child on the Class Dojo Tracker.
 Super Choices All day, every day!
-For being a fantastic learner, kind, caring and showing excellent behaviour. !
+For being a fantastic learner, kind, caring and showing excellent behaviour.
 When children have their initials and five ticks next to the Super Choices card they automatically receive a Headteacher's Prize!

-Positive Behaviour Time Weekly (30 minute session) For keeping the Academy Rules Starfish of the Week/Super Starfish of the Term Weekly/Termly in Celebration Assembly Outstanding attitude/learning/behaviour When Teachers/Teaching Headteacher's Assistants send Any positive behaviour/manners and brilliant learning (also when a Prizes children to the HT & child has five ticks on the Super Choices card) and they receiv Headteacher's Prize. by the HT at anytime
+Positive Behaviour Time Weekly (30 minute session) For keeping the Academy Rules Starfish of the Week/Super Starfish of the Term Weekly/Termly in Celebration Assembly Outstanding attitude/learning/behaviour Headteacher's Prizes When Teachers/Teaching Assistants send children to the HT & by the HT at anytime Any positive behaviour/manners and brilliant learning (also when child has five ticks on the Super Choices card) and they receive